BAMGames/europa-universalis-rules/doc/dan.md

 4. Fish monopoly (4 turns out of 6) (30)

 5. Colony established in America (25)
+TP ?

 [^prov] There are not that many provinces annexable around Denmark.
 One way to fulfil objective 3 could be to preempt some territory in Livonia (before period III, historic).
 Another way would be to grab land on the south Baltic shore (hard).
 A last way may be to build a level 6 colony (transforming Iceland in an almost European zone).
+COL6 impossible if starts at 1+1/2 turns.
+Could be "COL+ = 1/2 prov".

 ### Period II